Arc’teryx Beta LT Jacket

 Key Design Features

-The Beta LT includes the brand’s StormHood, which we’ve previously used on jackets like the Alpha SV, FL, and SL.
+The Beta LT includes the brand’s StormHood, which we’ve also used on jackets like the Alpha SV, FL, and SL.
 The design features a substantial bill for keeping moisture out of your face, three points of adjustment, and a large, helmet-compatible shape.
 When not wearing a helmet, I found it takes some fine-tuning and fiddling with the front Cohaesive adjusters to get it evenly cinched down.
 That said, the low-profile button system is easy to use even with gloves on, and I had zero issues with the hood staying locked in place even in direct, high winds.
-And the upside to the big fit is that it accommodated a range of ski helmets I tried, including the Smith Variance, Giro Range, and POC Obex SPIN (all in size medium).
+And the upside to the big fit is that it accommodated a range of ski helmets I tried, including the Smith Level, Giro Range, and POC Obex SPIN (all in size medium).

 Unlike Arc’teryx’s Alpha FL, which compromises hand pockets in the quest to save weight, we have no complaints with the Beta LT’s storage layout.
 You get two hand pockets along the exterior that are fully accessible while wearing a backpack or harness.
 The pockets are generously sized and provided a nice refuge for gloved hands, and backcountry skiers will be happy to know that there is enough space to store climbing skins.
 To round out the design, there is a zippered interior chest pocket that works well for stowing small items like a phone or energy bar.